 Keeping your retirement savings on track helps you meet your retirement goals.
 That seems like a very simple concept, and in a way it is.
 But living with that plan every day isn’t quite so simple.
 Knowing how much one should save for retirement is useful — it can motivate you to take action.
 And it can be interesting to compare your savings to the average savings rates for every age.

-More than 1/3 of Americans don’t have a retirement plan to speak of.
-But with people living longer lives, you could need 20 years or more of retirement income.
-Without being in the workforce, it has to come from somewhere.
-And that “somewhere” is your retirement plan.
+More than 1/3 of Americans don’t have a written retirement plan.
+But with people living longer, you could need to fund retirement for 20–30 years or more.
+Without being in the workforce, that money has to come from somewhere.
+And that “somewhere” will your retirement savings.

-For every person who will ultimately retire, there’s a way to plan and save for it.
-There’s no single right way, and there’s also no ultimate wrong way.
+For every person who will ultimately retire, there’s “a way” to plan and save for it.
+However, there’s no single right amount to save, and there’s also no ultimate wrong amount.

-Unless, of course, you don’t plan at all.
+Unless, of course, you don’t plan or save at all.